IdentityToday/api-endpoint/README.md

 ## Patch individual

 This endpoint is used to update an existing individual submission, or to deactivate an individual.
 It is an HTTPS PATCH request to the specified URL.
-The individual to update is identified by their `uid` (returned from `/add-individual`) provided as a query parameter.
+The individual to update is identified by their `uid` returned from `/add-individual`, provided as a query parameter.

-If a name (`fullNames` or `surname`) or `dateOfBirth` change is detected, the individual will be automatically re-screened against Dow Jones and the underlying association/case will be replaced.
+If `firstNames`, `fullNames`, `surname`, or `dateOfBirth` changes, the individual will be automatically re-screened against Dow Jones and the underlying association/case will be replaced.

+`firstNames` is the preferred field name. `fullNames` remains supported as a backwards-compatible alias.
+If both `firstNames` and `fullNames` are provided, they must contain the same value.

 ### Request